These top ten job interview tips deal with the most important issues that job interview applicants need to get right for a successful interview.

-This is why it is a critical for you to know very precisely what your natural giftings and motivations are when it comes to the world of work.
+This is why it is critical for you to know very precisely what your natural gifts and motivations are when it comes to the world of work.

 Other than a good match between your skills and their organizational needs, employers are seeking some very specific personal character traits.

 There was a man in Britain some years ago whose interview appeared in the newspaper.